top of page

 I made a home with no stars

-when I used look up, I could see what could have been Mars
+when I used to look up, I could see what could have been Mars

 my lineage gone through castration